IPU Logo INTER-PARLIAMENTARY UNION

 Electoral law 1 April 1992

-Mode of designation Directly elected 76
+Mode of designation directly elected 76

-Voting system Majority: Simple majority vote.
 Polling only valid if at least 50% of the registered electors have turned out in each constituency.

 Vacancies arising between general elections are filled through by-elections.